Fut1le/Firebase-Video-Streaming/README.md

 ## Features
 - You can upload video to storage
-- You can listen your vodeo from storage
+- You can watch your vodeo from storage
+- - You can watch your video in fullscreen mode
 - You can easily modify the program code
-- Availability of notifications
-- Track covers

 ## Screenshots
 <div style="dispaly:flex">